danyalsaqib/deepface_benchmarking/README.md

 # Deepface Benchmarking
 This repository contains all the files and folders along with instructions on running the benchmarking evaluation scripts on any dataset.
+The files have been primarily run and tested on an Ubuntu 20.04 machine.

 ## Prerequisites
 The major prerequisite that this repository requires is the deepface library.
 You could easily look up instructions for installing the standard deepface library.
 However, within this particular project, I would recommend installing a separate version of deepface, using the code below: